BobPitha/Bobs-dev-container/README.md

 For this branch of the docker IDE container to build correctly, you need to get the following files:, and put them in a subfolder of this repo named rti/ :
 * rti_connext_dds-6.1.2-pro-host-x64Linux.run (Download from RTI)
-* rti_connext_dds-6.1.2-pro-target-x64Linux4gcc7.3.0.rtipkg (ditto)
 * rti_license.dat (ditto again)

 Optionally, you can also include:
+* any number of RTI target packages (such as rti_connext_dds-6.1.2-pro-target-x64Linux4gcc7.3.0.rtipkg)
 * connextdds-py.zip (this is a backup of an old verion of the RTI Python API library)

 You'll need an RTI license to get rti_license.dat (I hope that's obvious).
-If you need other target packages, you'll have to edit the dockerfile (Dockerfile-base) to add them.
+Download all the RTI files from https://support.rti.com/s/downloads.
+The docker build will install any rtipkg files in the rti/ directory.

 If you include connextdds-py.zip, you can set that up by opening the shell, and typing:\
 `ma@bdc-jammy-rti:~$` **`setup_py_dds.sh`**</span>\
 Then go get some coffee, it takes a while.
+And if you ever reset the container, you have to do it over again.

 Once you've set up the DDS Python API as above, you can run the dds emulater if you've included the repo it's in.
 Run it like this: